West African leaders lift economic and financial sanctions on Mali | Law-Order

 West African leaders lift economic and financial sanctions on Mali

+ECOWAS Commission President Jean Claude Kassi Brou told a news conference that the sanctions will be lifted immediately.
+Borders with Mali will reopen and regional diplomats will return to Bamako.
+"However, the heads of state decided to maintain individual sanctions, and the suspension of Mali from ECOWAS, until the return to constitutional rule," Kassi Brou said.

+The individual sanctions targeted members of the ruling junta and the transitional council.
+Mali has defaulted on over $300 million of its debt due to the sanctions, which cut it off from the regional financial market and the regional central bank.

-The leaders meeting in Accra also accepted a pledge from the junta that seized power in Burkina Faso in January to restore constitutional order in 24 months.
+The West African leaders meeting in Accra also accepted a pledge from the junta that seized power in Burkina Faso in January to restore constitutional order in 24 months.
+Kassi Brou said that after a lengthy discussion with the coup leaders in Burkina Faso, a new proposal for a 24-month transition was more acceptable, after the heads of state rejected a proposed 36-month transition.

-But the ECOWAS leaders rejected a 3-year transition proposed by coup leaders who seized power in Guinea in September.
+Economic and financial sanctions on Burkina Faso were also lifted, he said.
+But the ECOWAS leaders rejected a three-year transition proposed by coup leaders who seized power in Guinea in September.
 They told Guinea's junta to propose a new timeline by the end of July or face economic sanctions.

+The heads of state appointed Benin's former president Yayi Boni as a new mediator and urged the Guinea junta to work with him and quickly propose a new timetable.
+"Beyond that, economic sanctions will be imposed," Kassi Brou said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)